Crowbar-Collective/lore-clerk-bridge/README.md

    shows up. `LookupUserPermissions`/`CheckUserPermission` are used afterward by the Lore server itself (not the CLI directly) to authorize repository operations against the token's claims.
 3. **Repository-scoped connections** (gRPC, `UrcAuthApi.ExchangeUserTokenForMultiresourceToken`):
-   any operation that connects to a *specific* repository — `clone`, `push`, `pull`, not just listing — has the client exchange its broad login token for one scoped to that repository before it can open storage/revision/lock connections (`lore-transport/src/auth/exchange.rs`).
+   any operation that connects to a *specific* repository (`clone`, `push`, `pull`, not just listing) has the client exchange its broad login token for one scoped to that repository before it can open storage/revision/lock connections (`lore-transport/src/auth/exchange.rs`).
    Skipping this RPC doesn't break login or listing, but breaks every operation that actually touches repository content, with a misleading `authorization header required` error that looks like a missing-credential problem rather than a missing-RPC one.
-4. **Repository creation** (gRPC, `ucs.auth.RebacApi`): when a user creates a new repository, the Lore server calls back into a *different* gRPC service — `RebacApi.CreateResource`, not `UrcAuthApi` — to register them as its owner.
+4. **Repository creation** (gRPC, `ucs.auth.RebacApi`): when a user creates a new repository, the Lore server calls back into a *different* gRPC service (`RebacApi.CreateResource`, not `UrcAuthApi`) to register them as its owner.
 Since Clerk's `publicMetadata` is the only place resource grants live here, "creating a resource" means appending an entry to the creating user's own metadata.
-This is what makes newly created repositories show up in `lore repository list` automatically, without manually editing Clerk metadata each time — that manual step is only needed for granting access to repositories someone *else* created.
+This is what makes newly created repositories show up in `lore repository list` automatically, without manually editing Clerk metadata each time; that manual step is only needed for granting access to repositories someone *else* created.

-Grants are read from Clerk on every authorization call rather than from the caller's token, so adding or revoking access takes effect on the next operation — no re-login, and no waiting for a token to expire.
+Grants are read from Clerk on every authorization call rather than from the caller's token, so adding or revoking access takes effect on the next operation: no re-login, and no waiting for a token to expire.
 The `resources` claim on a token is only a snapshot from the moment it was minted; `ExchangeUserTokenForMultiresourceToken` refreshes it, which is what lets a just-created repository be cloned in the same session.

-All of it runs in one process (`src/httpServer.ts` and `src/grpcServer.ts`), but the HTTP and gRPC sides have very different networking requirements, which is the main source of deployment complexity — see below.
+All of it runs in one process (`src/httpServer.ts` and `src/grpcServer.ts`), but the HTTP and gRPC sides have very different networking requirements, which is the main source of deployment complexity; see below.

 ### Why there's a Caddy in front of the gRPC server

 Two constraints apply to the gRPC endpoint, and most platform load balancers satisfy at most one:

-- **TLS is mandatory.** The `lore` client only recognizes `https` and `ucs-auth` for this address, and both initiate a TLS handshake unconditionally — confirmed by testing against the real binary.
+- **TLS is mandatory.** The `lore` client only recognizes `https` and `ucs-auth` for this address, and both initiate a TLS handshake unconditionally, confirmed by testing against the real binary.
   A plaintext gRPC listener is unreachable, not merely insecure.
 - **HTTP/2 must survive end to end.** Native gRPC is HTTP/2.
 Any hop that downgrades to HTTP/1.1 breaks it: `@grpc/grpc-js` speaks HTTP/2 only, with no HTTP/1.1 fallback.
 Plenty of L7 proxies do